You are here

 • Download Change Requests - Click this to download a .csv file of all change requests visible in your table

-Below the field of filters and functions will be a table.
-All of the headers in this table are clickable and can sort the information in the entire table in either ascending (indicated with an upward pointing arrow) or descending order (indicated with a downward pointing arrow) for the header that was clicked.
+Below the field of filters and functions is a table.
+All of the headers in this table are clickable.
+Click a header to sort the information in the entire table in either ascending (indicated with an upward pointing arrow) or descending order (indicated with a downward pointing arrow).
 Column headers are as follows:

 Change Request table of filter results